Brisbane Airport (BNE/YBBN), Eagle Farm, Queensland, Australia

 Significant vegetation clearing and rehabilitation of nearby mangrove swamps and the reconstruction of a seawall at Moreton Bay are needed, as are new link roads, a fire station, utilities facilities, security fencing and drainage.

-It is expected that the construction process will take up to five years.
-It is estimated that the project could start some time in 2009.
-The new parallel runway must be complete by 2012-2015 if the airport is to cope with the expected increase in aircraft traffic through the port.
+It is expected that the new parallel runway construction process will take up to five years.
+It started in April 2009 and must be completed by 2012-2015 if the airport is to cope with the expected increase in aircraft traffic through the port.

 New terminal facilities are planned for the 2km buffer zone between the runways.